 3. Using your credit card is better than taking out a small personal loan

 If you already have a credit card, putting a big purchase on your plastic seems like the path of least resistance.
 However, as we said earlier, a small personal loan may end up cheaper due to the fact your repayments are directly paying off the loan.
 Paying a credit card’s “minimum” will only increase your interest as time goes on.
-Credit card interest rates don’t usually start well into the double digits (11-12%p.a., if you’re lucky) while small personal loans have a set term and set repayments.
+Credit card interest rates don’t usually start well into the double digits (11-12%p.a., if you’re lucky) while online cash loans have a set term and set repayments.

 4. Taking out personal finance ruins your credit history

 Applying for personal finance doesn’t put a black mark on your credit history as a matter of course.
 Making many applications and getting rejected does make lenders wary of your financial situation.
 If you are a responsible borrower and pay on time, your credit history will remain healthy.